 Jobos Bay - Photo credit: NOAA

-This report presents next steps to implement a sea level rise adaptation project for a low-lying road in China Camp State Park, along San Francisco Bay, CA.
+This report provides foundational science and social context to inform the development of adaptation options for a low-lying road in China Camp State Park, along San Francisco Bay, CA.